icgc-argo/argo-docs/docs/submission/submitted-data.md

 ### Clinical Completeness Data Summary

-This line graph compares how many donors have complete clinical data over time.
+This line graph tracks how many donors have complete clinical data over time.
 - Check out [Clinical Data Validation Rules](/docs/submission/clinical-data-validation-rules) for more information on how clinical completion is calculated.
-- As soon as a donors clinical data is completed, this chart will update in real-time.
+- As soon as a donor's clinical data is completed, this chart will update in real-time.

 ### Molecular Data Summary

 This line graph compares how many donors have been processed through the [DNA-Seq Pipeline](/docs/analysis-workflows/dna-pipeline) (Raw Read Submission, Alignment, Sanger VC...) over time.
 - Use the legend to toggle different pipeline steps on/off to check progress of different processing steps.
-- This chart is kept up-to-date as data is processed in real-time.
-While the data may be processed on the chart, it may not yet be released to the program if a donors is lacking complete clinical data.
+- This chart is updated in real-time.
+While the data may show that a donor has been processed in the molecular summary chart, the donor files may not yet be released to the program if that donor is lacking complete clinical data.

 ## Donor Data Summary